Skip to main content

 • Analyze domains by multiple parameters

-• Collect keywords from suggestions of different search engines and Yandex.Wordstat simultaneously
+• Simultaneously collect keywords from suggestions of different search engines and Yandex Wordstat

 • Collect Whois and DNS information for domains

-• Many other possible applications
+• Many other use cases

 Adding a parser

-To add a new parser, simply click the Add parser button in the Task editor:
+To add a new parser, simply click the Add Parser button in the Task Editor:

-Add parser button in the task editor
+The Add Parser button in the Task Editor

-$p1, $p2... - where the number indicates the parser number.
+$p1, $p2... - where the number indicates the parser index.

 Example of domain analysis